-Nova Scotia is Canada’s leading seafood exporter with $2.0 billion sold to global markets in 2018.
-A total of $525 million, most of which is lobster, shrimp and crab, is bound for the Chinese market.
+Nova Scotia is Canada’s leading seafood exporter with $2.3 billion sold to global markets in 2019.
+A total of $726 million, most of which is lobster, is bound for the Chinese market.
 Products from Nova Scotia are assured to be safe and of the highest quality, meeting recognized global certifications and sustainability harvested.

 We manage and promote our province’s energy and mineral resources to achieve optimum economic, social, and environmental value from these sectors.
 It is estimated there are more than 120 trillion cubic feet of natural gas and eight billion barrels of oil offshore of Nova Scotia.
-In 2017, there were 12 actively producing mines in the province, generating $125.8 million in market value – much of which was for export.”
-We are home to companies with proven capabilities in environmental research, resource assessment, fabrication, and innovative design in the tidal energy sector.
+In 2018, there were 12 actively producing mines in the province, generating $327 million in market value – much of which was for export.”
+We are home to companies with proven capabilities in environmental research, ocean technology, fabrication, engineering, training, education and innovative technology in the ocean sector.
 Plus, Nova Scotia has world class facilities that services many marine and ocean industry clients from all over the globe.

 Tourism is a $2.6 billion industry in Nova Scotia.
 It contributes $158 million in provincial government revenue and $2.2 billion in tourism-related GDP.
 Nova Scotia’s tourism industry employs 39,000 people.
 China is an important market for our tourism growth strategy, with a focus on attracting high-value, independent travelers.
 Nova Scotia offers 13,300 km of coastline and beautiful, natural landscapes, seafood, dark skies, and uncrowded spaces that are easy to explore.